Updated January 2021.

-Hopefully, you have already given some thought to what you will accomplish in 2019 both personally and professionally, but if you haven’t, don’t fret.
-It’s not too late.
-The information that follows will definitely give you something to chew on over the next few days to plan your year and make 2019 your best year ever.
+Hopefully, you have already given some thought to what you will accomplish in 2021 both personally and professionally as I recommend in my last article.
+If you haven’t, don’t fret.
+It’s not too late!
+The information that follows will definitely give you something to chew on over the next few days so you can be an instructional design goal-getter in 2021!

-Before I share my 7 tips to make 2019 your best year ever, drop down to the comments and tell me ONE THING you WILL ACHIEVE IN 2019, not what you plan to or hope to achieve but what you WILL achieve.
+Before I share my 7 tips for instructional design goal-getters in 2021, drop down to the comments and tell me ONE THING you WILL ACHIEVE IN 2021.
+Not what you plan to or hope to achieve but what you WILL achieve.
 There is a mindset difference between WILL do, plan to, and hope to.
-So, what WILL you do in 2019 that will make you better this year than you were last year?
+So, what WILL you do in 2021 that will make you better this year than you were last year?

 Tip #1: Set BHAGs

 A BHAG is an idea from Jim Collin’s book, Built to Last.
 To put it simply, a BHAG is a Big, Hairy, Audacious Goal.
 It’s a goal that is just a little bit too far out of reach to obtain.
 It requires some serious work and stretching to achieve.
 Because they are so difficult to obtain, BHAGs are usually more long-term goals than your annual goals are.
 They might take a couple of years or 10 to achieve.